bvavra/MIDI_Accordion/README.md

 6. Decouple the accordion's power supply from the computer/wall
 7. Add dynamic expression using the accordion bellows (via barometric pressure sensor)

+_Note: In the project, the computer is **required** for playback; this project does **not** involve installing speakers to play back MIDI-realized sound directly from the accordion.
+I may delve into such a feat someday, but today is not that day._

 ## <a name="changelog"></a>Changelog

 ### v1.2.00 (1/2/2017)